sadietayler/startup/README.md

 - Application text content - Consistent fonts, which I got from Google.
 - Application images - Adjusted padding and sizing on the image

+# JavaScript Deliverable

+- When the user enters their name, it's saved in localstorage, and displayed on the Play page.
+- When the user finishes the game, their ending is saved in an array and displayed on the History page.
+- Game functionality using JavaScript was added
+- Placeholder data for the realtime data using WebSocket was added, and updates every 15 seconds on the Play page.